 This category includes films with a running time of 40 minutes or less, including credits.

 If you have specific questions about submitting a film to DCEFF, contact firstname.lastname@example.org.

-Documentary Award for Environmental Advocacy
+Shared Earth Foundation Award for Advocacy

 William W. Warner Beautiful Swimmers Award

 This award was established by the Warner/Kaempfer family for the 2015 Festival in memory of William W. Warner - author of the Pulitzer Prize-winning book, Beautiful Swimmers: Watermen, Crabs and the Chesapeake Bay.

 Eric Moe Award for Best Short on Sustainability

 Established for the 2014 Festival by Julia and Richard Moe in memory of their son Eric, to honor his strong interest in film and his commitment to sustainability, this award recognizes an innovative short film that best captures efforts to balance the needs of humans and nature.